SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 > who it was, admit his or her error.
 There was no response.
 Later, the homeroom teacher ordered
 > some of my best friends to clandestinely search for the student's schoolbag in the suspected areas
 > of the ringing phone.
 All of my friends thought that was bad, but they still obeyed the order
-> because they were afraid of the teachers’ criticism.
-I don’t know if I had been chosen whether I
+> because they were afraid of the teachers' criticism.
+I don't know if I had been chosen whether I
 > would have challenged the teacher, but I think I would at least have chosen not to tell the
 > teacher if I did find evidence of which phone was ringing.
 If I was not brave enough to blatantly
 > reject the request, at least I could have resisted passively.